 We additionally report wall-clock training time for \texttt{AgentScore} and all baselines.
 In absolute terms, \texttt{AgentScore} is often slower than standard baselines, primarily due to external API latency associated with language-model queries.
-Its runtime is nevertheless comparable to optimization-based score learning methods such as FasterRisk and RiskSLIM.
+Its runtime is nevertheless comparable to optimization-based score-learning methods such as FasterRisk, RiskSLIM, and Optimal Checklists.

-To make this cost explicit, for each cross-validation fold \texttt{AgentScore} issues a bounded number of language-model calls.
+For each cross-validation fold, \texttt{AgentScore} issues a bounded number of language-model calls.
+This budget is fixed by pipeline hyperparameters rather than by dataset size.
 Specifically, we perform up to $100$ API calls for candidate rule generation.
 Each statistically valid candidate rule is then subjected to a single self-consistency check by the language model, resulting in at most an additional $100$ calls.
 Checklist construction involves one initial guideline proposal call, followed by two refinement phases of $10$ steps each, yielding at most $21$ further calls.
-In total, the number of API calls per fold is therefore capped at approximately $220$, independent of dataset size.
+In total, the number of API calls per fold is capped at approximately $220$.

+To make the practical cost transparent, we estimate API cost using the highest-cost model configuration used in our experiments.
+With input pricing of USD~$1.25$ per $1$M tokens and output pricing of USD~$10$ per $1$M tokens, and observed usage of approximately $2{,}000$ input tokens and $260$ output tokens per call, a full fold uses roughly $440{,}000$ input tokens and $57{,}200$ output tokens.
+This corresponds to an estimated cost of approximately USD~$1.12$ per fold.

+The remaining parts of the pipeline consist of standard CPU-based rule validation, redundancy checking, and checklist assembly rather than GPU-intensive model training.
+In our setting, these stages can be run without a GPU on a machine with sufficient RAM; for datasets at the scale considered here, this makes experiments feasible on consumer-grade hardware up to approximately $100{,}000$ patients with per-patient feature dimensionality similar to MIMIC.
-More importantly, training-time compute and deployment-time compute differ fundamentally across methods.
-For most machine-learning models, increased training complexity is typically coupled with nontrivial inference cost at test time, requiring computational infrastructure for deployment.
-In contrast, \texttt{AgentScore} incurs computational cost only during development.
-At deployment, inference is effectively zero-cost: the learned $N$-of-$M$ unit-weighted checklist can be evaluated manually by clinicians without calculators, servers, or model execution.

-Since score construction is performed offline and only once per task, differences in wall-clock training time on the order of minutes are acceptable in practice and do not affect real-world usability.
-These results highlight that \texttt{AgentScore} trades modest additional development-time compute for negligible deployment-time cost, aligning with the constraints of bedside clinical use.
+Training-time compute and deployment-time compute differ fundamentally for \texttt{AgentScore}.
+Computational resources are required only during development.
+At deployment, the learned $N$-of-$M$ unit-weighted checklist can be evaluated by summing a small number of binary rules, without model-serving infrastructure or language-model inference.
+Thus, \texttt{AgentScore} trades modest additional development-time cost for negligible deployment-time computation, aligning with the constraints of bedside clinical use.